-- a) A reasonable size on each of the two (2) sides of jackets or top garment, at the height of breast pockets and on the collar for Jumping and Dressage Tests of Eventing. - b) Two hundred square centimetres (200 cm2) on each side of saddle cloth. - Either two hundred square centimetres (200 cm2) on one arm of jackets or top garment or one hundred square centimetres (100 cm2) on each arm of jackets or top garment for the Cross-Country tests of Eventing - Vertically in the middle part of the hard hat for the Jumping Events; - Vertically in the middle part of the protective head gear of Dressage; - ➤ Vertically in the middle part of the protective head gear of Eventing National colors may appear on the entire surface of such protective headgear.
+- a) A reasonable size on each of the two (2) sides of jackets or top garment, at the height of breast pockets and on the collar for Jumping and Dressage Tests of Eventing. - b) Two hundred square centimetres (200 cm) on each side of saddle cloth. - c) Either two hundred square centimetres (200 cm) on one arm of jackets or top garment or one hundred square centimetres (100 cm) on each arm of jackets or top garment for the Cross-Country tests of Eventing - > Vertically in the middle part of the hard hat for the Jumping Events; - > Vertically in the middle part of the protective head gear of Dressage; - Vertically in the middle part of the protective head gear of Eventing National colors may appear on the entire surface of such protective headgear. - d) Seventy five square centimetres (75cm) for the logo on ear hood in Dressage, Jumping and Cross Country Tests of Eventing.

-In any case, the Athlete's national identification can be combined in the same surface area with the name and/or logo of the Athlete's sponsor(s), his team sponsor(s) and/or the National Federation's sponsor(s) as long as their presence and visibility are in compliance with the surface areas mentioned in art.135 1.2.1.& 1.3.1 of the General Regulations.
+In any case, the Athlete's national identification can be combined in the same surface area with the name and/or logo of the Athlete's sponsor(s), his team sponsor(s) and/or the National Federation's sponsor(s) as long as their presence and visibility are in compliance with the surface areas mentioned in art.135 2.2.1 and 2.3.1 of the General Regulations.